artainmo/DevOps/cloud/README.md

 ### Identity and Access Management (IAM)
 IAM is a global service, meaning it is available in all regions.

-When you create a AWS account you are the root user.
+When you create an AWS account you are the root user.
 However, it is best practice to work via admin users who don't have all permissions.
 IAM service allows the creation of users and groups in our AWS account for them to have certain permissions or not on our AWS account.
 Those permissions can be defined in a JSON document we call a 'policy'.
 The 'least privilege' principle should be used, it means a user should not receive more permissions than necessary.

 ![Screen Shot 2024-05-14 at 14 27 17](https://github.com/artainmo/DevOps/assets/53705599/4b425dce-83ae-4c9d-abea-389fb6fdcd61)